scientific-python/devstats.scientific-python.org/doc/index.md

 ### Most cross-referenced issues (intra-repository)

 The {glue:text}`num_issues` most cross-referenced issues, limited to references originating in the same repository.
+See {ref}`sec:degree` for details.

 ````{admonition} Click to show/hide table
 :class: toggle